noppa/text-security/README.md

  **I can't believe it!**
  ------
  *demo.html* contains a proof-of-concept demo file, which you can just open in any browser.
- The same thing can also be found [as a fiddle](https://jsfiddle.net/nobba/ct5hw1qr/).
+ The same thing can also be found [as a fiddle](https://jsfiddle.net/449Lamue/).
+In development, you can also try out the library by just including the css using RawGit `<link rel="stylesheet" type="text/css" href="https://rawgit.com/noppa/text-security/master/dist/text-security.css">`